 This account can also be used for refunds or reimbursements.
 Take care when nominating your service account as if you nominate a credit card facility, any top ups from this account will be charged as a cash advance.
 Alternatively, if you choose a Bonus Saver account, any top ups will be treated as a withdrawal and bonus interest is lost.

-Find out more about how you can top up your 'Rainy Day'.
+Find out more about how you can top up your 'Rainy Day' below.

 Toggle Item

-What happens to the extra funds in my SmartBudget account?
+What happens to the leftover money when my SmartBudget completes?

 Toggle Item